Suggestions for Sailing the Bahamas

 Sailing the Bahamas could take a lifetime to see all that the 700+ islands have to offer.
 Whether you set out to explore on your own with a bareboat catamaran charter or treat yourself to an affordable, all-inclusive crewed catamaran charter, we offer these suggestions to help you plan a memorable sailing vacation.

-You charter base in the Bahamas is The Abacos on Great Abaco Island in Marsh Harbour.
+Our charter base in the Bahamas is Nassau.
 You can spend your entire vacation exploring The Abacos.
 Snorkel, dive the marine park, fish, visit the Hopetown Lighthouse, watch the boat builders of Man-o-War Cay, chill on one of the incredible beaches of Great Guana or Treasure Cay, or wet your whistle in a beach bar.

 We can tell you a lot more about this area, so just ask, but we would like to share a few other highlights that you will not want to miss on this sailing vacation you are planning or perhaps one of the next two!

 The 365 islands and cays that comprise the Exumas offer enough pristine beaches, crystalline waters, and abundant sea-life for your entire sailing vacation.
 The long chain of dotted land masses starts just beyond Nassau.

 One of the most famous are the swimming pigs that live on Major’s Spot Key (video at top right).
 Here are a few other Exumas highlights.

 GET BAHAMAS SAILING CHARTER INFO

 Exuma Cays Land and Sea Park